Summary of Policy and Procedure

 • Provost (Norma Hedin)

-• Associate Dean of Students (Colby Williamson)
+• Dean of Students (Colby Williamson)

 • Senior Legal Counsel to the President (David Cook)